West wind

-Mythology and Literature
+Mythology and literature

 In European tradition, it has usually been considered the mildest and most favorable of the directional winds.

-In Greek mythology, Zephyrus was the personification of the west wind and the bringer of light spring and early summer breezes; his Roman equivalent was Favonius (hence the adjective favonian, pertaining to the west wind).
+In ancient Greek mythology and religion, the god Zephyrus was the personification of the west wind and the bringer of light spring and early summer breezes; his Roman equivalent was Favonius (hence the adjective favonian, pertaining to the west wind).

 In Egyptian mythology, Ḥutchai is the god of the west wind.
 He was depicted as a man with the head of a serpent.

 Geoffrey Chaucer wrote of the "swete breth" of Zephyrus, and a soft, gentle breeze may be referred to as a zephyr, as in William Shakespeare's Cymbeline (IV, ii): "They are as gentle / As zephyrs blowing below the violet, / Not wagging his sweet head."

 In Iroquois tradition, the "west wind" is brought by the Panther, ugly and fierce.

-A west wind can be known as a zephyr.
+In Italian history, Ponente is the west wind and the personification of spring and early summer; his winds are usually calm and tepid and very gentle.
+His ancient Roman equivalent is Favonius.

-In Italic history, Ponente was the west wind and the personification of spring and early summer; his winds were usually calm and lukewarm and very gentle; his roman equivalent is Zephyrus.
+West winds are inhabited by spirits or Jīvas called vāyukāya ekendriya according to Jainism.